redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 matters of theory, against any preconceived idea of orthodoxy: "Those who deny it are to be rejected.
 Those who doubt are near rejecting it.
 Those who question are near doubting...."
-As for the dictatorship of the proletariat, "Maximilian Lenin" and the Bolsheviks represent "_a dictatorship over the proletariat_."
+As for the dictatorship of the proletariat, "Maximilien Lenin" and the Bolsheviks represent "_a dictatorship over the proletariat_."

 This controversy, in which Koba would have been embarrassed at having to